jBouyoud/poc-hbase-coprocessor/README.md

    Coprocessors are executed in the RegionServer JVM.

 1. can beak down the cluster in case of load failures

+1. can break security configuration by bypass other coprocessors

 ## How to solve coprocessors "issues"